thecityny/active-campaign-proxy/README.md

 ## Setup

-1. Clone this repo and deploy it to [Vercel](https://vercel.com/).
+1. Clone this repo and deploy it to [Netlify](www.netlify.com).
-2. In your Vercel dashboard, go to your project settings and add the following environment variables:
+2. In your Netlify dashboard, go to your project settings and add the following environment variables:

 - `ACTIVE_CAMPAIGN_API_KEY` – Your ActiveCampaign API key
 - `ACTIVE_CAMPAIGN_URL` – Your ActiveCampaign API base URL (e.g., `https://youraccount.api-us1.com`)